Roaa-ashraf-abdelrahman/ADHD-EEG-signal-classification/README.md

 # ADHD-EEG-signal-classification
 Our project is Binary EEG signal classification using 1D CNN deep learning model\
-We are classifying our signal into control and ADHD
+We are classifying our signal into control and ADHD\
+Project by:
+- Aliaa Alaa Eldin
+- Kholoud Abdelmohsen
+- Roaa Ashraf
 ## Table of content
 ### - Dataset
 ### - Data conversion